CamWheeler135/CodeAcademy_Projects/ML_Engineer_Career_Path/Main_Disease_Classifier_with_CNN/README.md

-# Classification of Diseases through CDR3$\beta$ repertoires using a CNN 💻
+# Classification of Diseases using CDR3β repertoires 💻

 ## TLDR ⚠️